 Step 3 – Add Lime – Essential for Acidic Soil in Idaho, Washington, and Utah

-Moss on your lawn also indicates acidity.
+Often times when soil is compacted, the lack of nutrients also means that the soil is acidic.
 Grass requires neutral pH in the soil, so acidic soil will hinder its growth.
-Adding lime will help neutralize the pH and create an environment where grass can thrive.
+Giving your lawn a lime treatment will help neutralize soil pH and create an environment where grass can thrive.

 Lime Treatment Tips for Idaho: Your lawn’s pH balance is important for its overall health.
 For Eastern Idaho, your soil’s pH should be around 6-7.
 If it is lower, your lawn could probably use lime treatment to restore pH balance.
 This is also true for Western Idaho and Boise.